abelectronicsuk/ABElectronics_CPP_Libraries/ExpanderPi/README.md

 ```
 io_read_interrupt_capture(uint8_t port)
 ```
-Read the value from the selected port at the time of the last interrupt trigger
+Read the value from the selected port at the time of the last interrupt trigger.
 **Parameters:**
 port *(uint8_t)*: 0 = pins 1 to 8, 1 = pins 9 to 16
 **Returns:**  *(uint8_t)* number between 0 and 255 or 0x00 and 0xFF.
 Each bit in the 8-bit number represents a pin on the port.
 1 = Enabled, 0 = Disabled